thasmo/external-svg-polyfill/README.md

 * External SVG files are fetched via `xhr` and embedded while `use` elements are updated.
 * To prevent naming collision issues, `id` attributes are updated to use a unique name.
 * Dynamically added SVG `use` elements are processed upon changes in the `DOM`.
-* File size is ~ 3.5 KiB minified to keep the load, parse and execution times low.
+* Minified file size is below 5 KiB to keep the load, parse and execution times low.
 * Script is not self-executing, it needs to be called explicitly.
 * Project is written in TypeScript.